 February 25, 2008:SRI-St.Petersburg in the News.

 The St. Petersburg Times article on Feb 25, 2008 titled " He connects SRI's many pieces" by Kris Hundley, discusses the challenges ahead for Larry Langebrake, as director of recently formed SRI-St. Petersburg.
-The article gives mention to the USF College of Marine Science and the Center for Ocean Technology.
+The article gives mention to the USF College of Marine Science and the CMS Ocean Technology Group.
 View St. Pete Times article.

 February 19, 2008:Two USF College of Marine Science students, Enrique Montes-Herrera and Digna Rueda-Roa, were awarded "Outstanding Student Presentations" at the Fall AGU meeting.